AfricaMachineIntelligence/OpenGesture/README.md

 This project provides Python code to recognize African Sign Language gestures for numbers using OpenCV AI Kit: OAK—D depth cameras.
 Additionally, this project showcases the utility of convolutional neural networks as a key component of real-time gesture classification pipelines using Intel OpenVINO.

-The software provided here works with the currently available OpenCV AI Kit: OAK—D and Intel® RealSense™ D400 depth cameras supported by librealsense2.
+The software provided here works with the currently available OpenCV AI Kit: OAK—D and Intel® RealSense™ D400 depth cameras.

 ## Environment Setup
 * Install [DepthAI](https://github.com/luxonis/depthai)<br>